tjhrulz/WebNowPlaying/README.md

 - Spotify
 - Tidal

-### Future additions:
+### Future additions: (See extension source code for web side addition)
-- Add more sites
+- Improve autoswitcher
-- Auto support a site if audio or video object found
+- Storing image in temp when no location is declared instead of in your Rainmeter directory

 #### If you would like you can donate to support the plugin [here](https://www.paypal.me/tjhrulz)